Bod Transmitter

-The Bod Transmitter (also known as the Brașov Transmitter) is the name of the transmitter facility for the central longwave radio station near Bod, Romania.
+The Bod Transmitter (also known as the Brașov Transmitter) is a longwave radio transmitter near Bod, Romania.
+It broadcasts Radio Antena Satelor (daytime) and Radio România Actualități (at night) on 153 kHz.

 The transmitter was designed by the engineer Gheorghe Cartianu-Popescu and built in 1933–34.
 At the time it was one of the tallest structures in Europe.
-The transmitter—the first longwave radio station in Eastern Europe—was inaugurated in the presence of Guglielmo Marconi.
+The transmitter, the first longwave radio station in Eastern Europe, was inaugurated in the presence of Guglielmo Marconi.